- Firmware 2.0.9.6 disrupted fingerprint recognition

 Delete and Re-Register All Fingerprints

 The firmware update likely corrupted the stored biometric templates.
 Open the eufy Security app and go to your lock device.
 Tap Fingerprint Management.
 Delete every registered fingerprint for all users.
 After deleting all fingerprints restart the lock by removing batteries for 30 seconds and reinserting.
 This forces the fingerprint sensor coprocessor to reinitialise with a clean template database.
 Now re-register each fingerprint.
 Place your finger flat on the sensor and follow the app prompts.
-Register each finger at least 3 times with slightly different angles and pressure to create robust templates that work in various conditions.
+Register each finger at least 3 times with slightly different angles and pressure to create reliable templates that work in various conditions.

 Clean the Fingerprint Sensor